Alternative Name(s): Film Cassette; Film Roll or Roll Film.

 Kodak manufactured and distributed a wide range of photographic products to Australasia, such as film, paper, chemicals, cameras and miscellaneous equipment.
 Its client base included amateur and professional photographers, as well as specialist medical and graphic art professionals who used photography, x-ray and other imaging techniques.

-Black plastic film cartridge with two cylindrical ends for the reception of a 35mm film cartridge.
-The front face has a printed paper label and textured, moulded finish.
+Black plastic film cartridge with two cylindrical ends for the reception of a 35mm film cartridge, stored within a cardboard box; opened; printed in a black, yellow and white colour scheme.

 Donation from Kodak (Australasia) Pty Ltd, Ms. Kate Metcalf - Kodak (Australasia) Pty Ltd, 2005